kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## Just be patient.
-Let the game come to you.
-Don't rush.
-Be quick, but don't hurry. - Earl Monroe
+    ## Logic will get you from A to B. Imagination will take you everywhere. - Albert Einstein